tb110-star/ScannerFood/README.md

 ## Overview

 AI Food Scanner is a Swift-based iOS application designed to provide a seamless food recognition experience.
-Our app enables users to capture a food image using their camera or select one from their gallery, process it using Google Vision API, and retrieve detailed food-related information.
+Our app enables users to capture a food image using their camera or select one from their gallery, process it using Google Vision API, and retrieve detailed food-related information (nutrition facts and Macro info).

 This application integrates the **Google Vision API** for food image recognition and **Ninja API** for nutritional data analysis.